 6. Fix the Edges

-Trim any excess rubber from the edges using a sharp blade.
-Fit edge trims to keep the membrane secure.
+Trim any excess rubber from the edges using a sharp knife or scissors.
+Fit edge trims to keep the membrane securely in place.
 You can use pre-formed corners and flashings for neat finishes around tricky areas like corners and upstands.
 A bead of rubber sealant helps add protection around these parts.

 7. Seal Around Pipes, Skylights, and Other Openings